-Dutch blockchain ticketer GUTS is set to break more records, getting ready to power the sale for two 35,000-cap. shows with Dutch pop star Guus Meeuwis
+Dutch blockchain ticketer GUTS is set to break more records, getting ready to power the sale for three 35,000-cap. shows with Dutch pop star Guus Meeuwis

 Sign up for IQ Index